mattmorgante/laravel-vegaroo/readme.md

  * Article: meal-planning (why you should make two servings of any dinner, bring it for lunch the next day)
- * Article: weird foods that people might not know
- ( vegan dairy substitutes: coconut milk, coco yogurt, soy milk, soy yogurt, almond milk, oat milk, etc ) - link to this whenever you use a substitutable one
+ * Article: glossary (weird foods that people might not know) ( vegan dairy substitutes: coconut milk, coco yogurt, soy milk, soy yogurt, almond milk, oat milk, etc ) - link to this whenever you use a substitutable one

 # Recipe Notes